realworldocaml/book/en/guided-tour.md

 ## Functions and type Inference

-The `let` syntax can also be used for creating functions.
+The `let` syntax can also be used to define a function.

 ```ocaml
 # let square x = x * x ;;